Summary and Key Questions Related to UAE Corporate Tax 2024

 For non-resident natural persons engaged in business activities, the deadline for submitting a tax registration application is the date falling three months after the date on which the person meets the requirements to be subject to UAE corporate tax.

-How can Sovereign PPG assist?
+How can Sovereign assist?

-Sovereign PPG can assist with applying for tax registration in the UAE and our in-house team of highly qualified chartered accountants will provide your company with comprehensive accounting services in Dubai and across the UAE that are tailored to your needs and budget as follows:
+Sovereign can assist with applying for tax registration in the UAE and our in-house team of highly qualified chartered accountants will provide your company with comprehensive accounting services in Dubai and across the UAE that are tailored to your needs and budget as follows:

 • Prepare your accounts and ensure they meet IFRS Accounting Standards